-For IaaS scenarios, the HpcVmDrivers extension must be added to the VMs to install Windows drivers needed for RDMA connectivity.
+For IaaS scenarios, the HpcVmDrivers extension must be added to the VMs to install Windows drivers that are needed for RDMA connectivity.

 You can't resize an existing Azure VM to the A8, A9, A10, or A11 size.

 A8, A9, A10, and A11 instances can't currently be deployed by using a cloud service that is part of an existing affinity group.
-Likewise, an affinity group with a cloud service containing A8, A9, A10, and A11 instances can't be used for deployments of other instance sizes.
-If you attempt these deployments you will see an error message similar to
+Likewise, an affinity group with a cloud service that contains A8, A9, A10, and A11 instances can't be used for deployments of other instance sizes.
+If you attempt these deployments, you will see an error message similar to

 Azure deployment failure (Compute.OverconstrainedAllocationRequest): The VM size (or combination of VM sizes) required by this deployment cannot be provisioned due to deployment request constraints.